NativeScript/docs/content/guide/multi-window.md

 /** iOS event data for UIScene lifecycle (iOS 13+). */ export interface SceneEventData extends ApplicationEventData {
-  /** The UIWindowScene instance associated with this event. */ scene?: UIWindowScene;
+  /** The UIWindowScene instance associated with this event. */ scene?: UIWindowScene
-  /** The UIWindow for this scene (if applicable). */ window?: UIWindow;
+  /** The UIWindow for this scene (if applicable). */ window?: UIWindow
-  /** Scene connection options (for sceneWillConnect). */ connectionOptions?: UISceneConnectionOptions;
+  /** Scene connection options (for sceneWillConnect). */ connectionOptions?: UISceneConnectionOptions
-  /** Additional user info from the notification. */ userInfo?: NSDictionary<any, any>;
+  /** Additional user info from the notification. */ userInfo?: NSDictionary<any, any>
 }
 ```